Horton Creek Nature Preserves

 Directions

-To access the trail system on the west side of Horton Creek: From Charlevoix, take US 31 northeast 2 miles and turn right on Boyne City-Charlevoix Road.
-Go 8.6 miles, and turn left on Pin Cherry.
-Go north 2.1 miles, and the rustic parking area is on the right.
-From Boyne City, take Boyne City-Charlevoix Road 7 miles, and turn right on Pincherry.
-Follow the rest of the directions above.
+From Charlevoix, take US 31 northeast 2 miles and turn right on Boyne City-Charlevoix Road.
+Go 8.6 miles, and turn left on Pincherry Rd.
+Go north 1.6 miles, and the rustic parking area for the Schulz trailhead is on the right.
+Go another 0.5 miles north and the rustic parking area for the Taylor Horton Creek trailhead is also on the right.

 Check out the plants and animals found at this preserve using the iNaturalist guide below.
 Help us document more with iNaturalist.org and eBird.org.